$1,396,278Average Value$565Average Price per Sq Ft4Homes For Sale

 Though Foxhall is walkable, it’s also convenient for several types of travel.
 Downtown D.C. is a 3-mile drive east, but Sobanski warns that traffic often affects commute time.
 “It can take about 30 minutes to drive downtown, and that’s if traffic is light,” she says.
 “Most people here just take the bus downtown to avoid parking.”
 Washington Metropolitan Area Transit Authority bus stops line Reservoir Road NW and Foxhall Road NW.
 The closest Metro station is less than 3 miles east in Dupont Circle.
 A 2-mile drive south leads to Interstate 66, which soon connects to Interstate 495, locally called the Capital Beltway.
 The Ronald Reagan Washington National Airport is less than 6 miles south of the neighborhood, while Washington Dulles International Airport is 25 miles west.

-Many people use the Capitol Crescent Trail in Foxhall for exercise.
+The Capitol Crescent Trail in Foxhall is popular for walking, running, and biking.

 1/2